ayecee/raspbian_lcd_status_daemon/README.md

 PCD8544 Library
 ===============

-PCD8544 library by Andre Wussow, from his post [PCD8544 Library for Raspberry Pi](http://binerry.de/post/25787954149/pcd8544-library-for-raspberry-pi)
+This program uses a PCD8544 library by Andre Wussow, from his post [PCD8544 Library for Raspberry Pi](http://binerry.de/post/25787954149/pcd8544-library-for-raspberry-pi).
+This is included in the repo and need not be downloaded/installed externally.